 Reach Your Customers

-People who have dined at your restaurants are loyal, local and will likely dine there again.
-These people are the ideal audience for ads letting them know your restaurant is offering take-out.
+People who have dined at your restaurants are loyal, local and will likely dine with you again.
+These people are the ideal audience for ads letting them know your restaurant is offering take-out and specials.

 Creating and using the audience

-From our example locations, the three Olive Garden restaurants in the Austin, TX area, we created an audience of 5,245 people who have visited any of the three restaurant’s locations in the last 90 days.
-Take a look.
+Using example locations, three Olive Garden restaurants in the Austin, TX area have an addressable audience of 5,245 people who have visited any of the three restaurant’s locations in the last 90 days.

 Reach Those Who Live Nearby